adobe/aem-core-wcm-components/Guidelines.md

 - [ ] Exported APIs and extension points.

-### 3. Available
+### 3. Supported

-Whether the component's code can be accessed and added as dependency on an AEM implementation project.
+Whether the documented capabilities are supported by the vendor/author of the component for production usage.

-- [ ] [Apache License](http://www.apache.org/licenses/LICENSE-2.0) or [similar in terms](http://www.apache.org/legal/resolved.html#category-a) with corresponding code headers.
+- [ ] Link to contact support for the component.
-- [ ] Discoverable, publicly browseable and downloadable source code.
+- [ ] Description of the conditions to get or purchase support.
-- [ ] Maven project that can be used as dependency.
+- [ ] Support for the documented intended use and options.

 ### 4. Production Ready